API & Webhook Integration

 Creating a Webhook

-• Enter the URL where you want to receive webhook events
+- Enter the Endpoint URL where you want to receive events.
+It must be publicly reachable and use HTTPS.

 Available Events